dreamcatcher-tech/network/Inbox/2023-02-14 0941 Writing to remote chains.md

 Reading remote chains is achieved by subscribing using the announcer protocol.
 Writing requires more.

+Seems cannot mount a fork on mtab, since auto forking is not what we want to happen ?
+Perhaps forks should be more clearly labelled ?
+Forks on mtab defeat the auto watcher that tries to keep the mounts up to date.

 ## V1
 Require the target chain to be already opened to the incoming chain.
 This can be preprogrammed in, or can use ip address whitelisting to allow a handshake to open up a new chain.